aio-libs/aiozmq/docs/rpc.rst

 The library supports **optional** validation of the remote call signatures.

-If validation fails then :exc:`ParameterError` raises on client side.
+If validation fails then :exc:`ParameterError` is raised on client side.

 All validations are done on RPC server side, then errors are translated back to client.